genneko/website-source/content/playing-with-bsd/storage/encrypted-temporary-storage.md

 tags: [ "storage", "zfs", "geom", "geli", "freebsd" ]
 toc: true
 ---
 Recently, I wanted an encrypted working directory on a running FreeBSD system.
 The system was running on a plain (unencrypted) ZFS pool and there's no plan to add disks to it.
 I needed the working directory only temporarily.
-So what could I do?

 I came up with the following options.